|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

-It's not usually a good idea to put people into categories, but in this case determining what kind of members the organization needs will be helpful.
+It's not usually a good idea to put people into categories, but in this case, determining what kind of members the organization needs will be helpful.

-Some members may speak for organizations or whole groups of people and some may not.
+Some members may speak for organizations or whole groups of people, and some may not.
 Some members will be leaders, and some will not.

-Members who speak for whole groups of people are especially helpful because through their membership your organization will gain access to people who may help out at different levels.
+Members who speak for whole groups of people are especially helpful because, through their membership, your organization will gain access to people who may help out at different levels.

-If there is a specific skill your organization is looking for to help achieve your goals, your organization or coalition may wish to recruit members who speak for organizations with some skill in those areas.
+If there is a specific skill your organization is looking for to help achieve your goals, your organization or coalition may wish to recruit members who speak for organizations with some talent in those areas.